Inspired by nature

 Robin Grossinger is Principal and Founder of Second Nature Ecology and Design.
 Robin’s work brings together ecological science and urban design, collaborating with cities, corporations, and communities to redesign our cities with nature – work featured in a UN-Habitat Global Urban Lecture and covered by media from NPR to The New York Times.
 Robin is the author of the Napa Valley Historical Ecology Atlas, published by University of California Press, and received a Local Hero award from Bay Nature magazine.
 His many publications include Making Nature’s City: A Science-based Framework for Building Urban Biodiversity and The Biological Deserts Fallacy: Cities in Their Landscapes Contribute More than We Think to Regional Biodiversity.

-Robin speaks frequently to professional and general audiences, with engagements ranging from the Naturegarten Intensif in Grünberg, Germany, to serving as the Ecological Restoration Track Chair for Living Future 2022.
+Robin speaks frequently to professional and general audiences, with engagements ranging from the Naturegarten Intensif in Grünberg, Germany, to serving as the Ecological Restoration Track Chair for Living Future.
 Previously he established the Urban Nature Lab at the San Francisco Estuary Institute.
+Robin is a Senior Fellow of the American Leadership Forum Silicon Valley.

 LinkedIn Profile